janik6n/typescript-starter/README.md

 ## ✅ Prerequisites

 - Make sure you have Node.js 22 installed.
 This is built, configured and tested with `Node.js 22`.
-- If you want to use VS Code, make sure the following extensions are installed:
+- If you want to use VS Code, make sure the following extensions are installed and configured:
   - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)
   - [Vitest](https://marketplace.visualstudio.com/items?itemName=vitest.explorer)